pappgergo-publisher/azure-devops-extensions/flexible-approvals/tasks/create-approval-on-agent/create-approval-on-agent-v1.md

 Use this task to create an approval request.
 It does not interrupt the execution of the pipeline runs, but its separation from the WaitForApprovalOnAgent task is mostly due to technical reasons.
 Thus even though it is possible to postpone the execution of a waiting task, it is advised to put them as close to each other as possible.

+Please note that this task can be used instead of CreateApprovalOnServer as the created approval request only depends on the input parameters, not the type of task used for the creation.

 ## Examples